S. 1290: Artificial Intelligence and Critical Technology Workforce Framework Act of 2025

 Who is affected by S. 1290?

-NIST gets the main workload under the bill: assess additional framework needs within 180 days, deliver an AI framework within 540 days, review frameworks at least every 3 years, and send recurring reports to Congress.
+NIST carries the workload: assess additional framework needs within 180 days, publish an AI framework within 540 days, review every framework at least every 3 years, and send recurring reports to Congress.

-These groups are explicitly named as consultation partners, meaning they would have a formal role in shaping framework content and updates.
+These groups are named as consultation partners, giving them a formal role in shaping what the frameworks say and how they get revised.

 S1290 Legislative Journey